paulscherrerinstitute/sf_datafiles/README.md

 subset.drop_missing()
 ```

 resulting in data where data points that belong to the same pulse are matched.
+Internally, this is handled by updating each channels `.valid` attribute, which can be a boolean index or a list of coordinates (/indices) within the datasets (note: due to a [limitation of h5py](https://github.com/h5py/h5py/issues/626), this is only true for 1D datasets, for 2D or more only the latter works!).

+The valid marker is per channel, and subsets are real subsets of the original data.
+Thus, valid markers set on a subset are also set for the larger parent data.

+In case all `.drop_missing()` operations need to be reverted, both `SFChannel` and `SFData` have a `.reset_valid()` method (where the latter loops over the former).
+These reset the valid marker(s) to all pulse IDs that are in the respective underlying dataset.
+Note that each `.drop_missing()` calls `.reset_valid()` before calculating the new `valid` marker.

 ## Convert to DataFrame